When Marnie Was There (novel): Background

-Robinson only had experience at writing books for very young children, and was well known for her Teddy Robinson series that followed the make-believe interactions between a girl and a teddy bear, and later her Mary-Mary series that followed the mischievous family life of a young girl, which Peter Vansittart described as "slightly more sophisticated".
+Robinson wrote young children's literature and was well known for her Teddy Robinson series that followed the make-believe interactions between a girl and a teddy bear, and later her Mary-Mary series that followed the mischievous family life of a young girl, which Peter Vansittart described as "slightly more sophisticated".
 Robinson saw writing books for older children as a "welcome escape from the strict discipline of vocabulary and subject matter" of stories for younger children.

 The location of Burnham Overy Staithe inspired Robinson.

 The creation of When Marnie Was There began during a family summer holiday in the coastal village of Burnham Overy Staithe, according to Robinson's daughter.
 Robinson had a life-long connection to Norfolk, and a specific connection to Burnham Overy as early as 1950.
 Major natural features of the location include a creek and tidal marsh, with an isolated beach surrounded by sandhills.
 During low tide, Robinson walked from the beach along the marsh path, watchful of a house with distinctive blue doors and window frames, named "The Granary".
 At a distance, she noticed the house seemed to disappear into the surroundings—until low sunlight dramatically illuminated its brickwork.
 She came near the house and looked through an upper window, where she saw a young girl sitting and having her hair brushed.
 This experience prompted Robinson to write a story.

 Throughout the remainder of her stay in the village, she spent time in the sandhills and wrote notes, creating the characters of Anna and Marnie.
 The location of Burnham Overy Staithe directly defined the settings of the story.
 Characteristics of The Granary influenced the fictional "Marsh House" in the story.
 The beach, sandhills, meadows, and routes across the marsh became major settings of the story.
 Robinson continued to write more notes after that summer, which were collated and developed into a manuscript over the course of about 18 months.